natacha-beck/MFannot_data/README.md

     - `id_by_gene` it contains HMM models for gene, this method of identification is used by MFannot only if the identification by [BLAST](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) failed.
   - `Splice` contains 2 `*.mod` files used by MFannot in order to identify splice site of group I introns or splice site of group II introns.
 And a `neutral.pssm` used to define neutral splice site for [exonerate](https://github.com/nathanweeks/exonerate).
 - The `protein_collections` contains:
-  - `identified` directory that contain `*.faa` used by MFannot to identified gene by [BLAST](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
+  - `identified` directory that contains `*.faa` used by MFannot to identified gene by [BLAST](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
-  - `intronic_orfs.pep` contain a list of intronic orfs used by MFannot to identify them.
+  - `intronic_orfs.pep` contains a list of intronic orfs used by MFannot to identify them.
-  - `family.lib` contain list of family.
+  - `family.lib` contains list of family.

 ## Install